-Students may be admitted in any quarter and may study full time or part time.
-The full time option is completed in two years.
-Part time students have taken three to five years to complete.
+Students may be admitted in any quarter and may study full-time or part-time.
+The full-time option is completed in two years.
+Part-time students typically complete the program within three years.

 The regional Accrediting Commission for Schools--the Western Association of Schools and Colleges (WASC) accredits the program (ACS WASC).
 The Licensed Professional Clinical Counselor (LPCC) is approved by the California Board of Behavioral Sciences (BBS) which issues the license.
 The Pupil Personnel Services Credential (PPS) program in School Counseling is approved by the California Commission on Teacher Credentialing (CTC) which issues the credential.

 International students whose native language is not English are requirement to pass an English proficiency exam.
 The following exams are accepted by Loma Linda University: